Want to explore places outside the city walls of the city of lights? Here are the best day trips from Paris by train you must go on.

 - The railway company offers a single train+bus fare: 27€ per outward journey

-- You can book online, but booking at the counter is safer to be sure to take advantage of the discounted rate.
+- You can book online, but some times booking at the counter is safer to be sure to take advantage of the discounted rate.

 - Departure from Paris to Montparnasse Station is at 7:38 am – Arrival at 11:24 am